shreyan241/RL_rubiks_visualizer/README.md

 ![Rubik's Cube Demo](Demo/output.gif)

 ## Installation & Setup
-This setup is intended for Windows OS.
+This setup is intended for Windows or Linux.
 You need Python 3.11 or higher and Poetry version 1.3.8.
-If Poetry isn’t installed, run.bat will install it for you.
+If Poetry isn’t installed, the setup files `run.bat` (Windows) or `run.sh` (Linux) will install it for you.

 1. Prerequisites
-  - Option 1: If you already have Python 3.11 or higher, skip to running `run.bat`.
+  - Option 1: If you already have Python 3.11 or higher, skip to running the visualizer.
   - Option 2: Create a Conda environment for Python 3.11:
 ```
 conda create -n rubiks_cube_solver python=3.11